millerms/CranburyChiropractic/_pages/services/balance-stability.md

 - **Proprioceptive** (joints/muscles) — body position feedback
 {: .reveal .reveal--up }

 When one system lags, you compensate.
-Our job is to find the limiter, match exercises to it, and track progress.
+We find the limiter, match exercises to it, and track progress you can see.
 {: .reveal .reveal--fade }

 ### When it may help